evanmacbride/textbooks/README.md

 # TODO:

-Swap placeholder text for real content in User Guide and FAQ.

 Provide notice to user when search returns no results.

 Put Add New Textbooks and Search Textbooks beside each other (not on top of each other) in desktop mode.